 A second attempt to fund the construction of a permanent campus was passed on June 4, 1968.
 The $1.1 million Measure F received a 70% approval by the voters.
 The first attempt to pass a bond measure had failed on November 8, 1966, but having an identified site for the new campus and a successful first year were determined to be crucial to the passage of Measure F.

 On June 19, 1968, after the conclusion of the first academic year, the first commencement exercise was held in the Palm Circle Garden on the Serra Campus.
 Sixteen students were ready for graduation.
 These students had come with units from other colleges so they were able to graduate after just one year.
-At the second commencement ceremony in June 1969 there would be 159 graduates.
+At the second commencement ceremony in June 1969 there was 159 graduates.

 On September 28, 1968, after their ranch property had been shown to be safe for campus construction, Ed and Irene Huddleson agreed to a $1.9 million purchase price by the Fremont Newark Junior College District.
 The Huddlesons were very proud that the land for which they had so lovingly cared would be used as a college campus for years to come.